Predicting Potential Host Galaxies of Supermassive Black Hole Binaries Based on Stellar Kinematics in Archival IFU Surveys: Archival Galaxy IFU Datasets

 \subsection{Sample Selection}

 We conduct our search for SMBHB host galaxies using archival IFU data from the MASSIVE \citep{Ma+2014}, \atlas{} \citep{Cappellari+2011}, and CALIFA \citep{Sanchez+2012} galaxy surveys.
 Since PTAs are sensitive to GWs originating from nearly the full sky, we specifically choose these three IFU surveys because they cover a wide sky footprint.
 Furthermore, these three surveys are also approximately volume-limited, which mitigates the Malmquist bias that would preferentially select increasingly massive galaxies with increasing distance \citep{Malmquist+1922, Sandage+2000}.
+While choosing approximately volume-limited surveys is not strictly necessary for our analysis, it allows us to construct a sample of galaxies representative of local massive galaxies.
 By doing so, we explore all the galaxies in the northern sky within a distance $D < 108$ Mpc and with a stellar mass $M_* \gtrsim 3 \times 10^{11} M_\odot$ for MASSIVE \citep{Ma+2014}, and $D < 42$ Mpc, $M_* \gtrsim 6 \times 10^9 M_\odot$ for \atlas{} \citep{Cappellari+2011}.
 Although the CALIFA survey is not strictly volume-limited, it has been shown to be $>95\%$ complete for galaxies with stellar mass $5 \times10^{9} M_\odot \lesssim M_* \lesssim 2.5 \times10^{11}M_\odot$ and distance $22~\rm{Mpc}< \textit{D} < 128~\rm{Mpc}$ \citep{Sanchez+2012, Walcher+2014}, so we limit our study to this range.
-In total, the main MASSIVE, CALIFA, and \atlas{} surveys contain 116, 667, and 260 galaxies, respectively.
-A few galaxies overlap between multiple surveys, and we address how we take this into account in our analysis in Section~\ref{subsec:6.5}.
-We also note that the redshift ranges of these IFU surveys are different than the redshift range of simulated galaxies used to derive the stellar kinematic signatures of SMBH merger and binary host galaxies, and we discuss why this does not impact our results in Section~\ref{subsec:6.6}.
-With this selection of galaxies, we cover most of the local massive galaxies in the northern sky that are not in the Galactic plane (see Figure \ref{fig:skymap}).
+The stellar mass range of the IFU galaxy surveys we use correspond to SMBH mass ranges of $M_\text{BH} \approx 10^{9.6-10.3}~M_\odot$ for MASSIVE, $10^{7.2-9.8} -$sSFR; \citealt{Brinchmann+2004, Bauer+2013}), Figure \ref{fig:global_corr} reveals a correlation between galaxy stellar mass and metallicity, and an anti-correlation between galaxy stellar mass and specific star formation rate.
+These correlations are consistent with the paradigm that more massive galaxies tend to have older stellar populations, which through time have enriched the interstellar medium with metals, resulting in higher stellar metallicity, and have exhausted the available gas required to form stars, resulting in lower specific star formation rate \citep[e.g.,][]{Kennicutt+1998, Madau+2014}.
+Since PTA-detectable SMBHBs are the most massive SMBHBs \citep[with $M_{\rm{BH}} \gtrsim 10^8 M_\odot$;][]{Sesana+2009, Ellis+2023}, they reside in galaxies with high stellar mass.
+These galaxies are thus naturally more metal-rich and less star-forming compared to the overall population of SMBHB host galaxies or to the overall population of galaxies.
+These correlations reflect galaxy scaling relations, rather than truly distinctive properties of SMBHB host galaxies.